 I created a whole different career for myself and created this cool thing that I love.
 Today, more than ever, you have the opportunity of working for a corporation or starting your own awesome thing from wherever you are with your great tech skills which were not available when I was graduating.

 I always tell people I'm just a girl with a computer and I come up with ideas and I make them happen.
 You can do this too.

 The first thing I want to talk about is pushing the boundaries.
 When you're going out into the world, you don't have to just take what's offered.
 I created my career.
 Push the boundaries.

-It’s interesting because, like I said, you can connect with people anywhere, you can push all the boundaries.
+It's interesting because, as I said, you can connect with people anywhere, you can push all the boundaries.

 The boundaries are pushable.

-Don’t think I have to just apply to this job, that I just need to fill out my LinkedIn profile and wait for things to happen.
-You guys, more than any other generation, can really just make really awesome things by pushing the boundaries.
+Don't think I have to just apply for this job, that I just need to fill out my LinkedIn profile and wait for things to happen.
+You guys, more than any other generation, can just make awesome things by pushing the boundaries.

 Things that I do not want you to accept.

 Back in the day, I don't even know if they do this anymore, but Glamour Magazine used to have these things called Glamour Dos and Glamour Don'ts.
 Do they have those anymore?
 It was this girl with an awesome outfit; she was a Glamour Do.
 The don'ts have a little black stripe across their face, so you didn't see her face because her outfit was so bad.
 These are the dos and don'ts.
 These are the things that you don't want to accept.